 |Ценовой диапазон||€ 740 - € 900 /Недели|

 Piecorto is located 7 km (4 mi) from Poggibonsi, Italy and only 21 km (13 mi) from San Gimignano in the tourist area "San Gimignano And Surroundings".
 Piecorto is a beautiful property with pool.
 Piecorto is a apartment with a total of four separate apartments.
 The property can sleep up to 18 guests comfortably in nine bedrooms with four bathrooms.
 In nearby towns there are local shops where you can find fresh produce and other items, but if you need a larger shopping center there is one located only 6 km (4 mi) from the property where you can purchase groceries and personal items.

-Most people enjoy visiting close-by cities and towns while on holiday, so for your reference this is a list of popular places with driving distances from the property: San Gimignano 21 km (13 mi), Greve In Chianti 25 km (16 mi), Siena 40 km (25 mi), Florence 40 km (25 mi) and Montalcino 76 km (47 mi).
+Most people enjoy visiting nearby cities and towns while on holiday, so for your reference this is a list of popular places with driving distances from the property: San Gimignano 21 km (13 mi), Greve In Chianti 25 km (16 mi), Siena 40 km (25 mi), Florence 40 km (25 mi) and Montalcino 76 km (47 mi).
 The highway is only 23 km (14 mi) from the villa and there is a train station 6 km (4 mi) away.

 Some other major tourist destinations you should consider visiting are: Florence 40 km (25 mi), Viareggio 135 km (84 mi), Forte Dei Marmi 142 km (88 mi), Rome 274 km (170 mi), Venice 292 km (181 mi) and Milan 335 km (208 mi).

-Pets Welcome - If your pet is travelling with you on holiday that is not a problem at Piecorto.
+Pets Welcome - If your pet is travelling with you on vacation that is not a problem at Piecorto.
 If you have a large dog or multiple pets, please inquire for permission prior to booking.

 Check-In Time: 16:00 - 19:00